strike-finance/perpetuals-smart-contracts/docs/specs.md

 ## Positions Validator

-This is a multivalidator with a spending and minting script
+This is a multivalidator with a spending and minting script.
+When the traders opens a position, they will first mint assets from the positions validator corresponding to his total position size.
+A UTxO will be sent to the orders validator for processing.
+Once the processing is done, the UTxO will be sent back to the positions validator.
+The trader will be able to close his position, specify stop loss and take profit by interacting with the UTxO here once it has been send back from the orders validator.

 #### Params